 Through these unique and exciting program opportunities, you'll participate in INTERACTIVE DISCUSSIONS, hear from GUEST SPEAKERS, and engage in HANDS-ON ACTIVITIES with our faculty and student ambassadors.
 Enjoy socializing and NETWORKING with your fellow classmates during FUN-FILLED campus events.
 OUR ACADEMIES are open to high school students entering their junior or senior year.
-Each academy is $75.
+Each academy costs $150, except for CAP21, which costs $250 for the week.

 Arts in Action